-Day Spa R-10 .
-The lot shall be a minimum of 25,000 squa feet. are 2.
-The first-floor footprint of the day span shall be no greater than 3,000 square for except buildings in existence as of August 2018. eet The owner or manager of the day spa m reside on the premises. ay •.
-Off-street parking for the day spa use sh be provided at a minimum of one space the each treatment station or room and of space per employee.
-This requirement m be adjusted by the Zoning Commission. for one Parking areas must be buffered from adjoining properties with appropriation fencing and/or landscaping.
-5. There shall be no overnig accommodations provided to customers a no services provided to customers and services provided after 8:00 p.m. ind 7.
-All massage services shall be provided therapists licensed by the Connection Department of Public Health. - 3.
+- 3. The owner or manager of the day spa may reside on the premises. - 4.
+Off-street parking for the day spa use shall be provided at a minimum of one space for each treatment station or room and one space per employee.
+This requirement may be adjusted by the Zoning Commission. - 5.
+Parking areas must be buffered from adjoining properties with appropriate fencing and/or landscaping. - 6.
+There shall be no overnight accommodations provided to customers and no services provided to customers and no services provided after 8:00 p.m. - 7.
+All massage services shall be provided by therapists licensed by the Connecticut Department of Public Health. - 8.
 There shall be at least one residential unit.

 Dog Daycare & Training LI 1.
-Must have a kennel license and traini license. ing Center 2.
+Must have a kennel license and training license.
+Center 2.
 No overnight boarding allowed.
 3. Minimum of 2.5 acres.
 4. Stand Alone Building.
-5. Retail sales allowed as an accessory u square footage limited to 10% of to building area.
+5. Retail sales allowed as an accessory use, square footage limited to 10% of total building area.
 6. No grooming allowed.
-7. Outdoor exercise yard allowed, enclosed by minimum 6' high fence. y a Drive-in LI 1.
+7. Outdoor exercise yard allowed, enclosed by a minimum 6' high fence.
+Drive-in LI 1.
 The lot shall be not less than five acres.
 Theatre 2.
-Lights must be adequately screened from 191 om adjacent residential areas.
+Lights must be adequately screened from adjacent residential areas.
 3. The access road must be adequate to handle traffic loads.

-Drive-thru facilities for Banks, Financial Institutions, Pharmacies, Bakeries and Restaurants.
+Drive-thru facilities for Banks, Financial Institutions, Pharmacies.
+Bakeries and Restaurants.

-- 1. The drive-thru facilities shall clearly be accessory and subordinate to the primary use. - 2.
-Drive-thru facilities, including required stacking lanes, shall be located in the rear or side yards only. - 3.
+- The drive-thru facilities shall clearly be 1. accessory and subordinate to the primary use. - Drive-thru facilities, including required 2. stacking lanes, shall be located in the rear or side yards only. - 3.
 Drive-thru facilities shall not generate the need for additional driveway curb cuts. - 4.
 A minimum of five vehicle stacking spaces shall be provided on site for each drive-thru station, including the vehicle being serviced.
 Where a restaurant order board and service window are proposed each service aisle shall provide a minimum of ten (10) stacking spaces with a minimum of five (5) stacking spaces before the order board.
 Each service aisle shall not have more than two service windows. - 5.
 Stacking lanes shall be separate from internal traffic aisles to allow traffic to circulate through the site without entering the drive-thru facilities. - 6.
 Stacking lanes shall be a minimum of ten feet (10') wide and each vehicle stacking space shall be twenty feet (20') in length. - 7.
 Stacking lanes shall be designed to minimize traffic congestion and to promote pedestrian safety. - 8.
 Drive-thru facilities shall be screened from view from public streets with substantial landscaping using a variety of evergreen and deciduous species. - 9.
-Outdoor speakers shall be located a minimum of one hundred (100) feet from the boundary of any residentially zoned property and shall not be audible from other property.
+Outdoor speakers shall be located a minimum of one hundred (100) feet from the boundary of any residentially zoned property and shall not be audible from other property. - 10.
+Drive-thru facilities should be designed as a compatible architectural element of the primary building;